aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 ## Step 5: Test Sending Traffic in the Initial Setup
 The initial setup is using a mesh preference of V4_ONLY.
 This will apply a V4_ONLY preference to all virtual nodes.
 Let us see how this impacts traffic being sent to applications.

-**Note: If you execute the following command after recently deploying then it may not work and time out.
-The load balancer will need some time to initialize the target group that is pointint to the virtual gateway.
+**Note: If you execute the following commands after recently deploying then it may not work and time out.
+The load balancer will need some time to initialize the target group that is pointing to the virtual gateway.
 While the target group is initializing all requests will fail.**

 Try
 ```bash